Wasserstein Distance, Fourier Series and Applications: Introduction and Results

 This notion of distance between probability measures was introduced by Wasserstein in 1969 \cite{wasser} and received its name in a 1970 paper of Dobrushin \cite{dob}.
 It is now a foundational concept in optimal transport (see e.g. Villani \cite{villani}) as well as probability theory and partial differential equations (cf. Otto \cite{otto} and subsequent developments).
 We introduce the $p-$Wasserstein distance between two probability measures $\mu$ and $\nu$ on the one-dimensional torus $\mathbb{T} \cong [0, 2\pi)$ as

 where $| \cdot |$ is the usual distance on the torus and $\Gamma(\mu, \nu)$ denotes the collection of all measures on $\mathbb{T} \times \mathbb{T}$ with marginals $\mu$ and $\nu$, respectively (also called the set of all couplings of $\mu$ and $\nu$).
+This definition easily carries over to other geometries $M$ in which we case we will considers measures on $M \times M$ (in particular, we will also have $M = \mathbb{T}^d$).
 The special case $p=1$ is particularly nice: by Monge-Kantorovich duality (see e.g. \cite{villani})

 The 1-Wasserstein distance, also sometimes called Earth Mover's Distance, can be interpreted as the total amount of work ($=\mbox{distance}\times \mbox{mass})$ required to transport $\mu$ to $\nu$.
-It is not necessarily a quantity that is very easy to compute since it is given by the infimum over a variational problem; in particular, any explicit transport map will result in an upper bound and various ways of constructing such maps are conceivable (this paper contains two very different methods in \S 6 and \S 9); correspondingly, the construction of lower bounds is quite a bit harder (and a recurring theme throughout this paper; it would be very nice to have more robust ways of doing this).
+It is not necessarily a quantity that is very easy to compute since it is given by the infimum over a variational problem; in particular, any explicit transport map will result in an upper bound for $W_p$, and various ways of constructing such maps are conceivable (this paper contains two very different methods in \S 6 and \S 9).
+Correspondingly, the construction of lower bounds is quite a bit harder (and a recurring theme throughout this paper; it would be very nice to have more robust ways of doing this).

 We pose a simple question: let $f:\mathbb{T} \rightarrow \mathbb{R}_{\geq 0}$ be given by a continuous function with mean value $\overline{f}$, how much does it cost to transport the measure $f(x)dx$ to the constant measure $\overline{f}dx$?
 How does this depend on the Fourier coefficients of $f$?
 The connection to Fourier analysis seems natural: if $f$ is highly oscillating, then one would expect this transportation distance to be somewhat smaller since 'being larger than average' and 'being smaller than average' should alternate more frequently.